-A favourite of soldiers, athletes, and strongmen, weighted vest workouts have been making waves among the fitness community.
+A favourite of soldiers, athletes, and strongmen, weighted vest training has been making waves among the fitness community.
 Boasting many health benefits, the weighted vest seems to be the latest craze in endurance training.

-We're here to take you through the health and fitness benefits and considerations before in-vest-ing in this serious piece of kit.
+We're here to take you through the health and fitness benefits and considerations before in-vest-ing in this serious piece body weight kit.
 Weighted vest benefits seem to be endless, but they aren't to be trifled with.

 Not only that, you can lose weight faster, increase your stability and agility hugely.
 But there are some things you have to consider as it will make your workouts much more intense.

-The weighted vest workout was developed by a very courageous marine.
+The weighted vest workout was developed by a very courageous marine looking to add resistance to his bodyweight exercises and fitness routine.
 Due to its intense nature and fast-yielding results, the weighted vest benefits seem to be endless.
-The added weight pushes your body to work harder than with a normal workout.
+The added weight pushes your body to work harder than it would during a normal workout, which in turn builds greater muscular strength.

 They're vests worn over the torso with compartments to add and remove plates, bars, and many other weighted objects.
 They are most generally used for bodyweight workouts and cardio, as they make your lower body work much harder against gravity, improving your strength, resistance, and overall performance.

-Whether you love bodyweight or circuit routines, a weighted vest can maximise your results.
+Whether you love fitness training, bodyweight training, or circuit routines, a weighted vest can maximise your results.
 Running, rowing and cycling are all great ways to work your cardiovascular system while wearing a weighted vest.

 Even lifting weights in a weighted vest can improve your ability and form over extended periods of time.
-You can even turn normal chores into a workout with the addition of a weighted vest.
+You can even turn normal chores into random workouts with the addition of a weighted vest.

 It's important to know that it fits you, your vest should be loose enough you can put your fingers between it and your chest, but not so loose that it's bouncing or moving when you're trying to work out.
 If your vest is too loose, it could cause some serious muscular injuries.